API stability

 constructors, methods, and fields when only part of a public type is stable.

-CI runs japicmp against a pinned baseline release and fails on
+CI runs japicmp against a pinned baseline release and writes

-incompatible changes to the @StableApi surface.
+checked-in diffs up to date.
 Run it locally with:

 mise run api-diff